-The second method is to check “Manual.”
-This will apply inversion rules to all of your set components and use a threshold value to determine which colors should be turned white.
+Inversion settings apply to all of your set components and use a threshold value to determine which colors should be turned white.

 A threshold value of 0 means that all colors from lightest in value to darkest in value will be turned to white.
 The closer the threshold value comes to 100, the darker a color has to be for it to be changed to white.
 Colors of a value that are lower than the threshold setting will retain their original color.

-Let’s say you have checked “Manual” and a threshold of 50.
+Let’s say you have set a threshold of 50.
 This means that Logo Package Express will look at the colors of all components.
 If those colors have a value that is darker than 50, they will be converted to white.
 Colors with a value that is lighter than 50 will retain their original color.

-The naming and scales tabs both allow you to save your settings as presets.
+The Files, Names, and Scales tabs all allow you to save your settings as presets.
 In order to save a preset, simply make the changes you want to the fields and then select the menu icon next to the presets at the top of the tab.
 You can then select create preset.
 After you have created presets, you may manage them by clicking the menu icon again.
-You can then delete, reset, or update your presets.).
+You can then delete, reset, or update your presets.

-For even more information about all the ways you can use Logo Package Express, check out all of my tutorials on The Logo Package YouTube channel or look at the FAQ page on The Logo Package website.
+For even more information about all the ways you can use Logo Package Express, check out all of my tutorials on the Logo Package YouTube channel.

 If you read this whole how-to guide, but you don’t yet have the extension, you can download it right now!